What is a guaranteed minimum pension (GMP)?

 It is best to ask your scheme exactly how much you will receive, as the calculation is not a simple one.

-GMP can only be paid as an income via an annuity.
+You cannot take a lump sum from a GMP.
+It can only be paid as income via an annuity.

 If you want extra flexibility as to how to access the GMP portion of your retirement savings, then you will need to transfer it.